-The most important thing to remember is that the disease is causing the behavior.
-Your senior isn’t saying these things to purposely hurt you.
+It’s devastating to hear, but the most important thing to remember is that their disease is causing the behavior.

-But trying to keep that in mind while they’re yelling isn’t helpful enough.
-We’ve got 7 effective tips to help you manage this difficult behavior and reduce the stress and resentment it causes.
+We share 7 effective tips to help you manage this mean dementia behavior and reduce the stress and resentment it causes.

-Understand why someone with dementia is saying mean things
+Understand why someone with dementia says mean things

 1. Calm the situation down